the-best-is-best/tbib_timezone_offset/README.md

 # Tbib Timezone Offset

-This Package used for Get date time with offset to local time , format time or convert it to iso format with date phone without location and server time zone not in egypt
+This Package used for Get date time with offset to local time , format time or convert it to iso format with date phone without location and server time zone.

 <h3> How to use</h3>